 Our two main hikes today are Cataract Falls and Laurel Falls.
 Both are busy trails, so I recommend getting an early start.

 We’re starting with Laurel Falls.
-This trail will be busy (it was the busiest out of all of the trails I hiked at Great Smoky Mountains National Park), but my hope is by starting early, it’s more manageable for you.
+This trail will be busy (it was the busiest out of all of the trails I hiked at Great Smoky Mountains National Park), but my hope is by starting early, the crowds are more manageable for you.

 Laurel Falls is a pretty easy trail.
 While it climbs steadily uphill, I never found it to be too steep.
 Plus, most of the trail is paved, although the quality of the pavement changes throughout the trail.
 Your reward for hiking the trail is a waterfall, the first of many that we’ll see at Great Smoky Mountains National Park.
 Give yourself about an hour for the trail, although fast and fit hikers will likely go faster.